Wrockwardine: Transport

 Wrockwardine is located between the B4394 and B5061 roads, and north of junction 7 of the M54 motorway/A5 dual carriageway.
 Wellington is located directly to the east, whilst Admaston is to the north.

+Civil parish

+Settlements

+In addition to the village of Wrockwardine, the eponymous civil parish includes the villages and suburban areas of Admaston and Bratton, the villages of Allscott and Walcot, and the hamlets of Aston, Charlton, Cluddley, Leaton, Overley and Rushmoor.

+At Charlton is a Grade II listed cottage and the site of a medieval moated manor house and fishpond.